thecodechemist99/borgsnap/README.md

 _CACHEMODE will configure how Borgbackup detects changed files https://borgbackup.readthedocs.io/en/stable/usage/create.html_

+_LOCALSKIP will skip LOCAL path for all operations and only perform backups and purge operations on REMOTE target._

+_REMOTE_BORG_PATH defaults to "borg1" for rsync.net.
+Set this to "borg" for normal remote borg destinations._

 *set -e was removed, this fork of borgsnap will continue running if a command fails*